AdamKopf/gmail-filterere/README.md

 - The `certs/serviceAccountKey.json` file contains sensitive credentials.
 Keep it secure.
 - The updated Firestore security rules restrict access to admin SDK only (server-side).
-- If Firebase credentials are invalid or missing, the app will automatically fall back to local file storage.
+- **Important:** If Firebase credentials are invalid or missing, the app automatically falls back to local file storage - no Firebase setup is required for basic functionality.

 ### Step 3: Configure the YAML File